ebsamson3/SwiftOverpassAPI/README.md

 	}
 }
 ```
-- **Standard:** Basic output.
-Does not fetch additional elements or geometry information
+- **Standard:** Basic output that does not fetch additional elements or geometry information
 - **Recurse Down:** Enables full geometry reconstruction of query elements.
 Returns the queried elements plus:
 	- all nodes that are part of a way which appears in the initial result set; plus
 	- all nodes and ways that are members of a relation which appears in the initial result set; plus